cmda-minor-web/web-app-from-scratch-2122/course/week-4.md

 - Where is it?
 - How do I complete my task?

-By creating visual hiërarchies, designers enable pages to be scanned and make information easier to understand.
+By creating visual hierarchies, designers enable pages to be scanned and make information easier to understand.

 1. Ask a collegue to use your app and encourage him/her to think out loud while interactting with your app
 2. Write down all feedback and remarks